trifle-labs/geoblock/README.md

 // Create a new instance with default options const geoblock = new GeoBlock({
-  activePresets: ['gambling'], // Use the gambling preset
+  activePresets: ['sanctions'], // Use the sanctions preset
   additionalCountries: ['BR', 'AR'], // Add more countries
   exemptCountries: ['CA'], // Exempt specific countries });